The 5-mile ride for time is an oxygen depleting, soul-crushing middle distance cardio masterpiece.

 Basically what I’m looking for is visual proof of finishing time.

-Could be a video or a picture of the computer monitor upon completion.
+It could be a video or a picture of the computer monitor upon completion.

 Strategies to crush the 5-Mile Ride…